How invoice finance works

 Cons of this form of finance

 The interest rate can be high.
-If you are paying 3% to get you funds one month early, that equals 36% on an annual basis.
+If you are paying 2 to 3 percent to get you funds one month early, that equals 36% on an annual basis.
 This might be too high if you’re looking for a long-term business cash flow solution.
+Also, when invoices go beyond 30 days, you will continue to pay interest on the amounts outstanding.

-In addition to interest, establishment and service fees can apply to invoice finance.
+In addition to interest, establishment, due diligence and service fees can apply to invoice finance.
 This is similar to other forms of business finance such as a line of credit.
+These additional costs need to be factored in to determine the true rate of interest you are paying for this type of funding.

 Some lenders will only work with large dollar amounts.
 Westpac invoice finance, for example, has a minimum of $500,000 of total outstanding invoice amounts to use their invoice finance services.
-With Westpac invoice finance, you can access up to 85% of the value of your invoices, but many SMEs won’t have such a large total value of invoices outstanding.
+With Westpac invoice finance, you can access up to 85% of the value of your invoices, but most small businesses won’t have such a large total value of invoices outstanding.

 Alternatives to invoice finance in Australia